 COLLEGE OF SOCIAL STUDIES

-Professors: Richard P. Adelstein, Economics; Stephen Angle, Philosophy; John Bonin, Economics, Co-Chair,; Marc Eisner, Government; Richard Elphick, History; Brian Fay, Philosophy; Giulio Gallarotti, Government; Joyce Jacobsen, Economics; James McGuire, Government; J. Donald Moon, Government; Peter Rutland, Government; Ronald Schatz, History; Nancy Schwartz, Government; Gil Skillman, Economics
+Professors: Richard P. Adelstein, Economics; John Bonin, Economics, Co-Chair,; Marc Eisner, Government; Richard Elphick, History; Brian Fay, Philosophy; Giulio Gallarotti, Government; Joyce Jacobsen, Economics; J. Donald Moon, Government; Peter Rutland, Government; Ronald Schatz, History; Nancy Schwartz, Government; Gil Skillman, Economics

-Associate Professors: Doug Foyle, Government; Erik Grimmer-Solem, History; Elvin Lim, Government; Cecilia Miller, History; Wendy Rayack, Government, Co-Chair; Sarah E. Wiliarty, Government
+Associate Professors: Doug Foyle, Government; Erik Grimmer-Solem, History; Elvin Lim, Government; Cecilia Miller, History; Wendy Rayack, Economics, Co-Chair; Sarah E. Wiliarty, Government

 Assistant Professors: Sonali Chakravati, Government; Damien Sheehan-Connor, Economics; Victoria Smolkin-Rothrock, History